UT-OSPO/institutional-innovation-grapher/README.md

 # Institutional Innovation Grapher
 This repository contains scripts for collecting and analyzing data about open source activity associated with a university or institution.

+### 🛑 This project is no longer actively developed
+All issues and pull requests have been closed.
+Please refer to the README for next steps.

 ## Tools
 The vision for this repository is to build out a set of Python scripts that can effectively be utilized by open source program offices to gain a better understanding of their specific institution.
 See details below about specific tools.